 Alabama collects income taxes from its residents at the following rates.

-For single persons, heads of families and married persons filing separate returns:
+For single people, heads of families and married people filing separate returns:

 Depending on a taxpayer's adjusted gross income and filing status, some Alabama residents can claim a standard deduction amount of up to $7,500.
 The standard deduction amount is reduced based on income and tops out at $4,000 for married taxpayers filing jointly and $2,000 for all other filing statuses when those taxpayers' incomes exceed certain thresholds.
 Details on the change can be found in the Standard Deduction Chart.